 “What do you think about the Dark Lord, really?”
 Russell continued in a hushed voice, leaning over his cornflakes to look at us earnestly.

 Charlotte glared at him.
 “Don’t talk about that here,” she hissed.
 Generally, no one in Slytherin said much to associate themselves with one side or the other.
-There was a kind of unspoken rule among Slytherins that you didn’t talk openly about blood status and things like that, because it often meant you’d uncover something you didn’t like about one of your friends, so it was best to just avoid the topic altogether.
+There was a kind of unspoken rule among Slytherins that you didn’t talk openly about blood status and the emergent war and things like that, because it often meant you’d uncover something you didn’t like about one of your friends, so it was best to just avoid the topic altogether.

 Hector shrugged.
 “Well, I suppose it makes sense because he’s the most powerful wizard in the world; he can do whatever he wants and get away with it.
 He’s just doing all the wrong things with his power.”